 Additionally, there are specific programs that are sub-allocated to MPOs or direct recipients of FTA.
 These programs include CMAQ (Congestion Mitigation and Air Quality); STP-Metro (as part of the larger Surface Transportation Block Grant -STBG program), and the Transportation Alternatives (TA) program.
-Transit programs include FTA 5339, which are allocated to direct recipient transit agencies.
+Transit programs include FTA 5339, which are suballocated to local transit agencies.